 Information about coming to campus for students

-- Students planning to come to campus in the fall, should pay the SEVIS fee and send firstname.lastname@example.org a picture of the visa appointment.
+- Students planning to come to campus, should pay the SEVIS fee and send firstname.lastname@example.org a picture of the visa appointment.
 The International Admissions team will work with them to send the original I-20 once an appointment is scheduled.

 - International Programs wants to be sure students understand that social distancing is still in effect in Oregon and likely will be through the winter and possibly into spring.
 Students will will be in a cohort model, living together in Titan Court, requiring Lane health insurance, and providing activities mostly online to provide students with the best experience we can in this situation.

 - Most classes at Lane will likely be in the remote format.
 This means that classes may have required meeting times in zoom, be in person for some sections or be fully online.
 Most services at Lane will continue to be remote.
 New International students will have atleast on course with an in person required component.